List of NHL players with 500 consecutive games played

 Murray Murdoch, the first player to achieve the feat.

 Current record holder, Phil Kessel, pictured in 2019 with the Arizona Coyotes.
 He is also the first player to play 1,000 consecutive games.

 Keith Yandle, pictured with the Phoenix Coyotes in 2013, broke Jarvis' record in January 2022, and held it himself until October 2022.

 Doug Jarvis, pictured in 2008, held the record for 36 years, from 1986 to 2022.

-Brent Burns, pictured with the San Jose Sharks in 2016, has not missed a game since 2013.
+Brent Burns, pictured with the San Jose Sharks in 2016, has not missed a game since 2013, and became the second player to reach 1,000 consecutive games in 2026.

 Glenn Hall, the only goaltender to accomplish the feat, played 502 consecutive games between 1955 and 1962.

 For ice hockey players in the National Hockey League (NHL), playing 500 consecutive regular season games is considered a highly significant achievement.
 This is often referred to as an "iron man streak".

-As of the completion of the 2024–25 NHL season – the 108th regular season of play of the NHL – 25 players had played at least 500 consecutive regular season games in their NHL career, making it one of the most exclusive 500-clubs in the NHL.
+As of the completion of the 2025–26 NHL season – the 108th regular season of play of the NHL – 27 players had played at least 500 consecutive regular season games in their NHL career, making it one of the most exclusive 500-clubs in the NHL.

 The first player to play 500 consecutive games was Murray Murdoch, who played his 500th consecutive game during the 1936–37 season, the 20th season of the NHL.
-Phil Kessel is the current record holder, having played 1,064 games consecutively; likewise, he is the only player to have recorded 1,000 consecutive games.
+Phil Kessel is the current record holder, having played 1,064 games consecutively; likewise, he was the first player to have recorded 1,000 consecutive games.
 Glenn Hall is the only goaltender to play 500 consecutive games (1955–1962), and Henrik Sedin is the only European player to do so (2004–2014).